Lake Erie Wine with Distinction™

 Conneaut Cellars Winery was founded by Dr. Alan Wolf in February 1982.
 Dr. Wolf was exposed to winemaking when working for the US State Department in Germany in the 1950s, where he placed political refugees as winery workers.
 Some of these émigrés were biochemists.
 Later, he learned basic winemaking by enrolling in courses at the University of Würzburg and the German Wine Institute at Geisenheim.
 During the 1960s Dr. Wolf experimented with more than 130 grape varieties for Cornell University and The Pennsylvania State University, as well as teaching basic winemaking courses at several colleges.
 During the next decade, he saved and planned for starting his own winery.
 After retiring from education in 1981, Dr. Wolf and his wife, Phyllis, established Conneaut Cellars Winery with the mission to make a memorable and distinctive wine that reflects the northeastern climate of Lake Erie - the Lake Erie Wine Appellation.

-The old canal ran along the winery’s entrance driveway and is still intact just southeast of the building.
-But it was the advent of the railroad in the 1860s that brought prosperity to the area.
-The Meadville & Linesville Railroad (established 1881), later the Bessemer, occupied the towpath of the abandoned canal.
+The French Creek Feeder of the Erie Extension Canal (Shenango and Conneaut Lines that operated from 1843 to 1871) ran along the winery’s entrance driveway and is still intact just southeast of the building.
+The canal gave the area access to the outside world.
+But it was the advent of the railroad in 1859 that brought prosperity to the area.
+Later in 1881, Conneaut Lake was directly connected by rail with the Meadville & Linesville Railroad (later the Bessemer) that occupied the towpath of the abandoned canal next to Conneaut Cellars.
 The railroad was a boom to the lumber industry, especially to the Stratton & Company sawmill, which stood on Conneaut Cellars property.
 The sawmill was established in the 1870s and supplied finished lumber to the people of the area and over a million barrel staves a year to Oil City and other markets.

 In 1983 a bald eagle's nest was established on the state game lands that borders Conneaut Cellars southern property.
 This nest is within view from the building and has produced many bald eagles (eaglets) over the years.
 This nest is one of the three original eagle nests within Pennsylvania (all within Crawford County).